LINQNODE/Lumera-Testnet2-Update/README.md

 lumerad tx staking delegate $(lumerad keys show $LUMERA_WALLET --bech val -a) 1000000ulume --from $LUMERA_WALLET --chain-id lumera-testnet-2 --gas-prices=0.025ulume --gas-adjustment=1.5 --gas=auto -y
 ```

+## ⚠️ Important Reminders

+**Timing**: Only perform these steps after 2025-07-02T16:00:00Z.

+**Data Loss**: This process will completely erase your testnet-1 data.

+**Wallet**: Make sure you have backed up your wallet seed phrase.

+**Validator**: If you are a validator, check your validator status once the sync is complete.

+## 🎯 Post-Update

+After the update is complete:

+Your node will connect to testnet-2.

+It will start syncing from the new genesis block.

+Your old validator keys will remain valid (as long as your wallet seed phrase is the same).